usbarmory/armory-boot/README.md

 =============

-The bootloader expects a single configuration file to read information on the image and parmeters to boot.
+The bootloader expects a single configuration file to read information on the image and parameters to boot.

 The bootloader is configured via a single configuration file, and can boot either an ARM kernel image or an ELF unikernel (e.g.